Busan: Geography

 Busan is located on the southeastern tip of the Korean Peninsula.
 It is located on the coast, which determined the development of the whole city itself.
 The distance from Busan to Seoul is about 314 km.
 Busan borders low mountains to the north and west, and the Korea Strait to the south and east.
 The Nakdong River Delta is located on the west side of the city, and Geumjeongsan, the highest mountain in the city, is on the north.
 The Nakdong River, South Korea's longest river, flows through the west and empties into the Korea Strait.
 The southeastern region, called Yeongnam in Korea, encompasses both Gyeongsang Provinces and 3 metropolitan cities of Busan, Daegu and Ulsan.
 Ulsan lies northeast of Busan.
-The combined population exceeds 13 million.

 The closest overseas area to Busan is Tsushima, Japan, with a distance of about 49.5 km.
 The closest Japanese mainland area to Busan is Fukuoka, roughly 180 km (112 miles) away.
 Busan and Fukuoka are also sister cities.

 Climate

 Located on the southeasternmost tip of the Korean Peninsula, Busan has a cooler version of a humid subtropical climate, bordering on a subtropical monsoon climate influenced by East Asian monsoon (Köppen: Cfa, bordering on Cwa).
 Extremely high or low temperatures are rare.
-The highest temperature ever recorded is 37.3 C on 14 August 2016, while the lowest temperature ever recorded is -14.0 C on 13 January 1915.
+The highest temperature ever recorded is 38.8 C on 29 July 2026, while the lowest temperature ever recorded is -14.0 C on 13 January 1915.
 May to July, late spring and early summer, are usually cooler than inland regions because of the ocean effect.
 Late summer, and early fall, August, and September, are generally hot and humid and the city may experience typhoons at that time and be generally rainy.
 On September 15, 1959, Super Typhoon Sarah passed by the coast of the city and caused catastrophic damage.
 An unusually severe storm on September 12, 2003, Typhoon Maemi, also caused damage to ships and buildings and resulted in over 48 fatalities.
 Typhoon Hinnamnor on September 6, 2022, caused destruction in Busan as a category 2, producing high waves, destructive winds, and flooding.
-Busan is the most prone city in South Korea to typhoons and other natural disasters.
+Busan is among the most typhoon-prone cities in South Korea, owing to its position on the southern coast along recurving typhoon tracks.

 October and November are generally the most comfortable, with clear skies and pleasant temperatures.
 Winters are cool and comparatively dry with high winds, but much milder than other parts of Korea, except Jeju Province and several islands off the southern coast.
 Busan and the nearby area have the least snow compared to other regions of Korea due to its location.
 Snow falls on an average of only about 4 days per year.